 FedEx insurance representatives or the driver's own insurance company may contact you after the accident.
 These representatives will likely try to coerce you into signing a settlement offer far less than you deserve.
 Protect yourself by refusing to sign anything, and avoid providing any sort of statement either.

-If you choose to hire an attorney to help you, they can deal directly with any insurance representatives, so you can focus on your recovery.
+If you choose to hire an attorney to help you, they can deal directly with any insurance representatives so that you can focus on your recovery.

 Economic and Non-Economic Damages

 Economic damages are direct costs stemming from your accident.
 These costs may include your medical bills, lost wages, and reimbursement for future wages if you cannot return to work.
 In addition, property damage to your vehicle or personal belongings may be included in your claim for compensation.